PermutaTriangle/comb_spec_searcher/README.md

 [Christian Bean's PhD thesis](https://skemman.is/handle/1946/31663) for more details.

-The remainder of this readme will be an example of how to use this package for performing combinatorial exploration on a specific class, namely words with with respect to avoiding consecutive patterns.
+The remainder of this README will be an example of how to use this package for performing combinatorial exploration on a specific class, namely words avoiding consecutive patterns.

 ## Avoiding consecutive patterns in words